 While the poll result noted in the introduction came from general consumers with mixed professional backgrounds, it's likely that those in the workforce will read a blog if it educates them or provides them with valuable information about their industry.

-Creating Content That Fulfills Multiple Reader Needs
+Creating Content That Fulfills Reader Needs in 2021

 So, how do you create engaging content that pulls in audiences with all different reading motivations while still spreading brand awareness about your product or service?
 Consider publishing blog posts that combine industry trends, how-tos, and entertainment.
 After all, nine percent of the survey recipients polled above said they read blogs for all of the reasons on the list I gave.